redox-os/website/content/news/this-month-260831.md

 ## Mednafen Showcase

-Mednafen was ported by never showcased, see a screenshot below:
+Mednafen was ported but never showcased, see a screenshot below:

 - Castlevania Symphony Of The Night running on Redox